masneyb/gftp/README.md

 ## FTP: I don't see hidden files

-  This may work (and may break other servers): go to FTP->Preferences->FTP and enable `LIST -a: ask server to list hidden files`
+  This may work (and may break other servers): go to gFTP->Preferences->FTP and enable `LIST -a: ask server to list hidden files`

 ## When gFTP tries to get the remote directory listing, I receive the error: Cannot create a data connection: Connection refused

-  Go under FTP->Options->FTP and turn off passive file transfers.
+  Go under gFTP->Options->FTP and turn off passive file transfers.
 Instead of sending the PASV command to open up the data connection on the server side, the data connection will be opened up on the client side, and the PORT command will be sent to the server instead.